21 Different Types of Mythical Horses

 The lower half of the centaur’s body is that of a horse, while its upper half is that of a human.

-They have the ability to communicate with humans while also possessing the strength and speed of a horse.
+They can communicate with humans while also possessing the strength and speed of a horse.

 Leave a Reply